wade-wojcak/system-status-monitor/README.md

 ## Documentation

-I utilized TypeDoc to generate a documentation page for the application based on JSDoc-style comments included throughout the codebase.
+I utilized TypeDoc to generate a documentation page for the application based on JSDoc/TypeDoc-style comments included throughout the codebase.
 The documentation is comprehensive for a prototype-level application and serves as a solid foundation for future development.
 In addition to documenting the type definitions and functional components, I've also included a number of inline comments to explain certain pieces of functionality.

 **Running the Documentation**